-The accounting guidance for the fair value measurement of financial assets, defines fair value, establishes a framework for measuring fair value, establishes a fair value measurement hierarchy, and expands fair value measurement disclosures.
+Critical estimates - The accounting guidance for the fair value measurement (ASC 820) of financial assets defines fair value, establishes a framework for measuring fair value, establishes a fair value measurement hierarchy, and expands fair value measurement disclosures.
 Fair value, as defined by the accounting guidance, is the price that would be received in the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+When market observable inputs are not available, our judgment is applied to reflect those judgments that a market participant would use in valuing the same asset or liability.

-The fair value hierarchy established by this accounting guidance prioritizes the inputs used in valuation techniques into the following three categories (highest to lowest priority):
+Assumption and judgement - The fair value hierarchy established by ASC 820 prioritizes the inputs used in valuation techniques into the following three categories (highest to lowest priority):

-- Level 1: Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets; - Level 2: Inputs other than quoted prices included in Level 1 that are observable for the asset or liability either directly or indirectly; and - Level 3: Unobservable inputs that are significant to the overall fair value measurement.
+- Observable inputs that reflect quoted prices (unadjusted) for identical assets or liabilities in active markets; - Inputs other than quoted prices included in Level 1 that are observable for the asset or liability either directly or indirectly; and - Unobservable inputs that are significant to the overall fair value measurement.